home-assistant/home-assistant.io/source/_components/ps4.markdown

 ## {% linkable_title Configuration %}

 <p class='note'>
-  The PlayStation 4 component does not use entries from `configuration.yaml`.
-You must configure this component by using `Integrations`
+  The PlayStation 4 integration does not use entries from `configuration.yaml`.
+You must configure this integration by using `Integrations`
 </p>

 ## {% linkable_title Regions %}

 Some titles will have different SKUs in the PlayStation Store database depending on your region.
 You must select your specific region in the setup in order to retrieve the cover art for such titles correctly.
-The component will attempt to search other databases for the correct title if it cannot be found, although it will take longer to do so and may fetch an incorrect cover.
+The integration will attempt to search other databases for the correct title if it cannot be found, although it will take longer to do so and may fetch an incorrect cover.

 |  Available Regions                                                          | Unavailable Regions        |
 | --------------------------------------------------------------------------- | -------------------------- |